Organization

 What is the Graduate School of International Cultural Studies

-• global problem-solving skills
+• Global problem-solving skills

-• communication skills
+• Communication skills

 Educational Areas Supporting the Graduate School of International Cultural Studies

-3 systems and 9 courses
+3 Research Areas and 9 Departments

 Educational Areas Supporting the Graduate School of International Cultural Studies